olly-larkin/electron-fable-mwe/README.md

 The remaining app code is arranged in four different sections, each being a separate F# project.
 This separation allows all the non-web-based code (which can equally be run and tested under .Net) to be run and tested under F# directly in addition to being transpiled and run under Electron.

-The project relies on the draw2d JavaScript (node) library, which is extended to support digital electronics components.
-The extensions are in the `draw2d` sub-folder of the renderer project source files.

 The code that turns the F# project source into `renderer.js` is the FABLE compiler followed by the Node Webpack bundler that combines multiple Javascript files into a single `renderer.js`.

 The compile process is controlled by the `.fsproj` files (defining the F# source) and `webpack.additions.main.js`, `webpack.additions.renderer.js`